Skip to content

 <p>Lorem ipsum dolor...</p>

 Before we look at our next topic, open up App.svelte so you can see how it’s importing HelloWorld.svelte.
+All you have to do is add an import statement inside the <script> element and then use the component as a tag in the HTML.

 App.svelte